Novia-RDI-Seafaring/FMUiL/README.md

         condition_name: "FMU_Model_Name.FMU_input_name1 > 10"
         # the object and variable have to be part of a created or external server
         # operators supported: '+' '-' '<' '<=' '>' '>='
+        # Evaluation starts when this condition(s) is met, can be empty to always evaluate

       system_loop: # definition how the systems are connected
         - from: source_object.source_variable